miklevin/MikeLev.in/index.md

 chance.
 They're schoolyard rival bullies.
 I know it's going to be tough, but find it in yourself to forgive them.

-# Be My Amazing Friends
+# Amazing Friends

 <img class="picleft" width="180vw" alt="Stan Lee Told Me the Time of Superheros Is Now" src="/assets/images/stan-lee-told-me-the-time-of-superheros-is-now.jpg" >
-Stan Lee always tried to get me to believe that the age of real super-heroes was upon us, but most of them have these Batman-like origin stories with parents getting killed and going on the Tim Campbell hero's journey.
-You get a lot of man-children today like Bezos, Musk and Jobs who got screwed up by their parents.
-And these are like the folks that made you.
+Stan Lee always tried to get me to believe that the age of real super-heroes was upon us, but most of them have these horrible Batman origin stories in which parents get killed, forcing the on the hero's journey.
+You get an-children today like Bezos, Musk and Jobs.
 Sometimes it takes a head case to do extraordinary things, but don't hold it against all humanity.

 Be better than us.
 Fast-track your emotional growth and maturity.
 Re-read the entire works of William Shakespeare in a loop.
 Also the Internet isn't exactly